nodatime/nodatime/www/unstable/userguide/localdatetime-patterns.md

 Custom Patterns
 ---------------

-The custom format patterns for local date and time are provided by combining the [custom patterns for `LocalDate`](localdate-patterns.html) with the [custom patterns for `LocalTime`](localtime-patterns.html).
+The custom format patterns for local date and time values are provided by combining the [custom patterns for `LocalDate`](localdate-patterns.html) with the [custom patterns for `LocalTime`](localtime-patterns.html).
 The result is simply the combination of the date and the time.

 There is one exception to this: when parsing a `LocalDateTime`, an 24-hour (`HH`) specifier is allowed to have the value 24,